 As outlined in Governor Gavin Newsom’s 2020-21 California Budget, the California Department of Corrections and Rehabilitation (CDCR) and California Correctional Health Care Services (CCHCS) will close two state prisons.
 The first prison, Deuel Vocational Institution (DVI), closed on September 30, 2021.
-The second, California Correctional Center (CCC), will close in 2023.
+The second, California Correctional Center (CCC), closed in 2023.
 In December 2022, CDCR announced the planned closure of Chuckawalla Valley State Prison (CVSP) by March 2025.

 Additionally, CDCR also not renew the lease with CoreCivic for California City Correctional Facility, terminating the contract in March 2024 and ending the use of that facility as a state prison.